 As a matter of fact, I used this type of carabiner exclusively in canyons for years without ever being questioned on it or giving it a second thought.

-If I were to buy 2 types of carabiners I'd get a steel carabiner for my rappel device.
+If I were to buy 2 types of carabiners I'd get a steel or hybrid carabiner for my rappel device.
 Or some larger carabiners like the Petzl William or Sterling Eagle.
-Or Some smaller ones that I don't cry about when I loan them out and they never get returned.
+Or some smaller ones that I don't cry about when I loan them out and they never get returned.
 I don't know.

 There is no way to mark carabiners and have the marking last.
 Lots of people use tape on various locations.
 Lots of people, myself included, use nail polish.
 I chose to put nail polish near the gate hinge because that seemed like the place that would last the longest.
 I have found that if I mark them once a year it works well enough.
 You can see the "before" and "after one year" in the above image.

 Wash carabiners with water and optionally mild soap.
 I rinse my carabiners under the faucet and have never used soap.
 If sand gets in the screw gate I screw and unscrew it while under the faucet and the sand works itself out.

 You can lubricate the spring with oil.
 I have heard you can use graphite to lubricate the screw but have never tried it or confirmed it with any manufacturer.
 Don't use WD 40.

 Unlike plastic products, there is no end-of-life for metal carabiners.
 However, if at any point you do not feel 100% confident in the carabiner then it should be retired.
 The most common reason for me to retire a carabiner is when the working end gets worn out from rappelling.

 I occasionally find previous party's carabiners while canyoneering and never use them because I do not feel 100% confident and am not familiar with where it has been.

 If you drop it can you still use it?
 I don't know.
 I'm not an authority on any of this.
 This is all just medium quality canyoneering information.